aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-content-in-remote-spreadsheet/_index.md

 ### OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/SearchControllor/SearchContentInRemoteSpreadsheet) defines a publicly accessible programming interface and enables you to carry out REST interactions directly from a web browser.
+<a href="https://reference.aspose.cloud/cells/#/SearchControllor/SearchContentInRemoteSpreadsheet" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and enables you to carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

 Using the SDK is the best way to accelerate development.
 The SDK handles the underlying details, allowing you to simply implement search content within spreadsheets for cells with minimal code.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to invoke Aspose.Cells web services using various SDKs: